Kadarius Toney Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- The 223.3 yards per game the Bears are giving up through the air makes them the NFL's fourth-ranked pass defense.
+- The 223.3 yards per game the Bears are conceding through the air makes them the NFL's fourth-ranked pass defense.

-- At 1.9 passing TDs conceded per game, the Bears defense is ranked 28th in the league.
+- The Bears have allowed 28 touchdowns through the air (1.9 per game).
+They are 28th in the NFL in that category.

 Recent Performances

-- In last week's outing against the Eagles, Toney was targeted nine times, picking up 28 yards on four receptions.
+- Against the Eagles last week, Toney was targeted nine times and totaled 28 yards on four receptions.

-- Toney has caught four passes on nine targets for 28 yards, averaging 9.3 yards over his last three outings.
+- Toney has four catches on nine targets for 28 yards in his last three games, averaging 9.3 yards per game.

 Toney's New York Teammates